 We need to talk about meetings

-If this sounds familiar, you’re not alone – and it’s not your fault.
+If this sounds familiar, you’re not alone and it’s not a personal failing.

-According to Microsoft’s 2025 Workplace Trends report 68% of workers say they don’t have enough uninterrupted focus time and the average employee spends two thirds of their time in meetings, their inbox or chat messages.
+According to Microsoft’s 2025 Workplace Trends report 68% of workers say they don’t have enough uninterrupted focus time.
+The average employee spends nearly two thirds of their time in meetings, their inbox or chat messages.

 1. Attention residue